algoristic/blog-articles/archive/from-xml-to-java/en.md

   <xsd:attribute name="personnelNumber" type="xsd:int" />
 </xsd:complexType>
 ```
-Attributes are to be defined inside the type definition, **below** the sequence of elements (if there is one).
+Attributes are to be defined inside the type definition, **after** the sequence of subelements (if there is one).
 They can be restricted to certain values just like elements with the same syntax:
 ```xml
 <xsd:attribute name="gender">
   <xsd:simpleType>